Sadly, preventing SIDS is not possible today. There is no cure or

 Your presence

-Many parents find that their movement easily wakes up their baby from
+Many parents find that their movement easily wakes up their little one

 about 4 to 6 months.